 18.104.22.168In accordance with ICAO Doc 4444, Ch.
 11 the ATS unit serving to the aerodrome of departure (see AIP CR, section GEN 3) is responsible for consequent distribution of DEP message.
 Whenever the DEP message is not delivered to appropriate ATS unit, pilots of aircraft executing VFR flights with filed flight plans arriving to aerodromes of destination within FIR Praha will be requested to report ETA.

 2.3.3When the VFR flight is conducted to/from controlled aerodrome and within controlled airspace, except for class E airspace, it becomes a subject to ATC clearance, i.e. a controlled flight.

 An ATC clearance is issued through the submission of a flight plan to an air traffic control unit.

-Note: With regards to the radio and surveillance coverage as well as the extent and capacity of services provided by FIC, it is necessary to bear in mind the fact that the pilot of uncontrolled flight is responsible for a timely establishment of radio communication with the locally appropriate ATC unit (i.e. APP or TWR) to be able to obtain the entry clearance into its area of responsibility in a way to prevent an unauthorised penetration of airspace.
+Note: With regards to the radio and surveillance coverage as well as the extent and capacity of services provided by FIC, it is necessary to bear in mind the fact that the pilot of uncontrolled flight is responsible for a timely establishment of radio communication with the locally appropriate ATC unit (i.e. TWR, ACC or APP if a separate unit established) to be able to obtain the entry clearance into its area of responsibility in a way to prevent an unauthorised penetration of airspace.